Long paths and cycles in subgraphs of the cube: A Tight Bound

-However, if this does not happen at one of $V_1$ or $V_2$ the same proof applies.
-Also if the exit vertex $x$ of $V_2$ guaranteed by $\overrightarrow{V_{2}V_3}$ had $p(x)$ in the interior of an endblock of $V_3$ we would be able to find our two endblock paths, one in $V_0$ as mentioned already of length at least $2^{d-1}-1$ and the other in $V_3$ of length at least $2^{d-1}-2$.
+We may also assume that the exit vertex $x$ of $V_2$ guaranteed by $\overrightarrow{V_{2}V_3}$ has $p(x)\notin \mbox{int}(F)$ for any endblock $F$ in the interior of an endblock of $V_3$.
+Otherwise we can find an endblock path in $V_0$ of length at least $2^{d-1}-1$ and one in $V_3$ of length at least $2^{d-1}-2$.
 Since joining both of these through $V_1$ and $V_2$ joins at least four more vertices onto these paths, we can extend them to form an $a-b$ path of length at least $2^{d}+1$, more than required.
-Therefore we must have $p(x)\notin \mbox{int}(E)$.

 But now take any outneighour of $V_3$ in $H$.
-Combined with our path $Q$ above it is easily seen we can obtain a path $Q'$ of length three which is either (i) not of the form (\ref{description}), or (ii) contains $V_3$ as an interior vertex and allows for a full endblock path to be build through it.
+Combined with our path $Q$ above it is easily seen we can obtain a path $Q'$ of length three which is either (i) not of the form (\ref{description}), or (ii) contains $V_3$ as an interior vertex and allows for a full endblock path to be built through it.
 In both cases we are done. } \end{proof}

-The fact that Theorem \ref{path3extension} holds for $G$ again enables us to guarantee that $H$ has at least two connected components.
-As before Lemma \ref{body} again gives a connected component $C$ of $H$ consisting entirely of limbs.

-Now Theorem \ref{nice} still holds with an identical proof -- the slight variation in the definition of $H$ allows us to guarantee that $|S|,|T|\geq 2$ in the case where $C$ consist of exactly two vertices and that $t'\geq 1$ when it consists of at least three, which ensures 2-connectivity.
-This time however, it guarantees a path of length at least $2^{d-1}-2$ from any $v\in J-\{a',b'\}$ to $a'$ not containing $b$ or to $b'$ not containing $a$.
-Take $J$ in $G_C$ as guaranteed by Lemma \ref{nice}.